divyanshrohatgi/vgb_website/README.md

-# Vishwa Guru Bharat Website

-A modern, responsive website for Vishwa Guru Bharat, dedicated to promoting India's ancient Vedic wisdom and Sanatan culture globally.
+A modern, responsive website for my client VGB foundation

 ## 🌟 Features